Tryops/track-playback-controller/README.md

 # Track Playback Controller
-A small script for a uniform playback of tracks from Youtube, Soundcloud and Spotify in the browser
+A small script for a uniform playback of tracks from Youtube, Soundcloud and Spotify in the browser.

 I couldn't find a proper library to play tracks from different music streaming services in the browser so I wrote this small one.
 It is used by [cassettify.org](https://www.cassettify.org) and was primarily made to play the playlists containing music tracks from different music streaming services.